Planning Phase (Completed December 2007)

 Design Phase (October 2007 - October 2010)

-In this phase the consultant prepares construction drawings for the alternative selected during the planning phase are developed.
-Many details must be addressed including the determination of specific pipe sizes and alignments, channel widths and lining types, inlet sizes and locations, utility relocations, and easement locations.
+In this phase the consultant prepared construction drawings for the alternative selected during the planning phase.
+Many details were addressed including the determination of specific pipe sizes and alignments, channel widths and lining types, inlet sizes and locations, utility relocations, and easement locations.
 View the project details.
 The design phase of a project typically lasts 21 to 34 months.

 Permitting Phase (September 2009 – July 2010)

-During the permitting phase, the required water quality permits are obtained from Federal and State governments.
-Other permits such as permission to work within railroad and NCDOT rights-of-way will be obtained during this phase.
+During the permitting phase, the required water quality permits were obtained from Federal and State governments.
 The permitting phase of a project typically lasts 3 to 9 months.
 The permitting phase of a project may overlap other phases.

 Property Easement/Acquisition (Completed July 2011)

-The City's real estate staff works with citizens and businesses to acquire Storm Drainage Easements (SDEs).
-The City requests that SDEs be donated to provide access to your property to make the recommended improvements and provide future maintenance.
-In addition to SDEs, temporary construction easements may be needed to access work areas.
-The bid phase will begin after all easements are acquired.
+The City's real estate staff worked with citizens and businesses to acquire Storm Drainage Easements (SDEs).
 The easement acquisition phase of a project typically lasts 8 to 12 months.

 Bid Phase (October 2010 - May 2011)